Roiqk7/Data-Fetcher/README.md

 ## Usage

-Include the library in your C++ project by including the header files:
+Include the library in your C++ project by including the header file:

 ```cpp
 #include <dataFetcher/dataFetcher.h>